Voluminous new Epstein document release includes multiple Trump mentions, but little revelatory news

 Trump tried for months to keep the records sealed before relenting to political pressure, including from some fellow Republicans, though he eventually signed a bill mandating the release of most of the Justice Department’s files on Epstein.

-Monday's release was the biggest dump yet, including nearly 30,000 more pages.
-The data released by the law's Friday deadline contained a fraction of that amount, mostly photographs taken during FBI searches of Epstein’s homes.
+Monday’s overnight release was the biggest dump yet, including nearly 30,000 more pages.

-The new cache includes news clippings, emails and surveillance videos from the New York jail where Epstein was held before taking his own life in 2019, much of which was already in the public domain.
+It includes news clippings, varied tips to law enforcement and surveillance videos from the New York jail where Epstein was held before taking his own life in 2019.
+Much was already in the public domain.

 The law called for the files to be released within 30 days, but the Justice Department has instead released them in stages starting Friday.
 Officials have said they’re going slowly to protect victims, though some women assaulted by Epstein have spoken out publicly to call for greater transparency.